gcallah/Rationalism/sorcery/Sorcery.md

 there is "something wrong" with all of us, which should make us pause if we contemplate mocking or taking advantage of what is wrong with someone else.

+A similar migration of terms has gone on in regards to the... well, they were once "hobos" or "vagrants," then they became "the homeless," and now they are "the unhoused."
 The attempt to address social ills by word magic is also apparent in the shifting terms by which it is considered acceptable to refer to people of sub-Saharan African descent.
 "Negro" was once fine, but was replaced by "colored," as in the "National Association for the Advancement of Colored People."
 But then "colored" was denigrated, and "black" became correct.
 Then "black" was out, and "African-American" was de rigueur.